Ginger Brooks Takahashi: General Sisters

-Works
+Individual works

 Takahashi's multimedia practices include painting, installation work, and crafts.
 One of her most notable works is An Army of Lovers Cannot Fail (2004–2013), a series of quilting forums in which participants were invited to stitch “sexually explicit but whimsical images” on Takahashi's all-white quilt.
 Events were organized in community spaces such as homes, galleries, gardens, and other public settings in New York City, L.A., and Philadelphia.

 Some of Takahashi's exhibitions include:

 "Unwilling: Exercises in Melancholy" at Haverford College Cantor Fitzgerald Gallery, 2018; "Shared Women" at Los Angeles Contemporary Exhibitions, 2007; "Exile of the Imaginary" at the Generali Foundation, Vienna, 2007; "Locally Localized Gravity" at the Institute of Contemporary Art, Philadelphia, 2007; and "Alien She" at the Orange County Museum of Art, 2015.
 She has also presented at Serpentine Gallery, London, 2008; documenta 12, Kassel, 2007; Art Metropole, Toronto, 2007; and with Ridykeulous at The Kitchen, NY, 2007.

 In 2009 Takahashi work was featured in "She Will Always Be Younger Than Us" at Textile Museum of Canada, along with work from Orly Cogan, Wednesday Lupypciw, Cat Mazza, and Gillian Strong in connection to the "When Women Rule The World: Judy Chicago in Thread" exhibit also at the Textile Museum of Canada.

 In 2009 and 2010, Takahashi was one of several artists that took part in the arts-based initiative, Queer Pier: 40 Years, which coincided with the 10-year anniversary of FIERCE, an organization that builds leadership among LGBTQ youth of color in New York City.
 Takahashi facilitated a screen-printing workshop to create images that showed the contributions made by members of the organization in community organizing at the piers.

 In 2020, Takahashi participated in Make Our Differences Our Strengths: a billboard campaign and traveling exhibition organized by the Westmoreland Diversity Coalition in Pennsylvania.